Bridges – City of Asylum Pittsburgh Creative Summit

 Protecting Freedom of Expression

 Freedom of expression is a fundamental human right.
 It is through journalistic and artistic expression that we understand ourselves and our stories, build empathy, and reflect critically on our society.
 In an era of increasing global authoritarianism, how do we protect the work and lives of those who speak truth to power?
-We are joined by Sarah Rose, deputy legal director of the ACLU of Pennsylvania, and Larry Siems, writer, journalist, and current Chief of Staff at the Knight First Amendment Institute at Columbia University, as well as representatives from both ICORN and City of Asylum, to discuss the important, front-line work of to defend freedom of expression.
+We are joined by Marianne Borgen, who from 2015-2023 was the Mayor of Oslo in Norway and currently serves as an ICORN board member, and Sarah Rose, Deputy Legal Director of the American Civil Liberties Union of Pennsylvania.
+They will be joined by Larry Siems, writer, journalist, and Chief of Staff at the Knight First Amendment Institute at Columbia University, as well as the Residency Manager at City of Asylum.
+Together, they will also discuss their important, front-line work of defending freedom of expression.

 2:30 – 3:30 PM